 Emil Jannings’ reputation never recovered from this title role portrayal, or for his enthusiastic artistic supervision of this film, and he died a broken man in 1950.

-The Gillespie Collection has six different original posters for this important propaganda film.
-These include the two Tobis film posters for Germany, as well as two from France, and two from Italy.
+The Gillespie Collection has seven different original posters for this important propaganda film.
+These include three Tobis film posters for Germany, as well as two from France, and two from Italy.

-The rare world premiere film program is in the Collection, as well as the Tobis film studio glossy 40-page promotion brochure (the German, Italian and the French language editions), the Tobis pressbook, the Reichsfilmkammer’s flyer on the historical accuracy of the film by Ziegler; and the original Simplicissmus magazine (shown below) depicting the famous Olaf Gulbransson cover sketch of Jannings as Krüger which was also used (Muster 2) as one of the German posters.
+The rare world premiere film program is in the Collection, as well as the Tobis film studio glossy 40-page promotion brochure (we have the German, Italian, the Spanish and the French language editions!), the Tobis pressbook, the Reichsfilmkammer’s flyer on the historical accuracy of the film by Dr. Ziegler; and the original Simplicissmus magazine (shown below) depicting the famous Olaf Gulbransson cover sketch of Jannings as Krüger which was also used (Muster 2) as one of the German posters.
 Also in the Collection are sixty different original Tobis lobby cards from the film, and five Tobis press photos from both the Rome and Berlin premieres attended by Jannings, Steinhoff, other cast members, and Minister for Propaganda Joseph Goebbels, German and Italian Ambassadors, as well as Benito Mussolini.